 Our Service Dogs for Hearing are primarily black and yellow Labrador Retrievers.
 Our Service Dogs for Hearing program is available to anyone ages 15 and older.

-Here are some of the sounds a hearing dog can alert their partner to, as demonstrated in the video:
+Here are some of the sounds a Service Dog for Hearing can alert their partner to, as demonstrated in the video:

 - A door knock

 - Tea kettle whistling

 - Keys dropping

 - The name of the dog's handler to alert the person when he or she is being spoken to

 - General sound awareness

 The process to receive a NEADS Service Dog involves multiple steps.
 Start the process by taking our Prequalifying Questionnaire to find out if a Service Dog is right for you.